- Introduction >

 and/or controlled substances policy (as outlined above) may have occurred in connection with such an emergency.

-Because students’ concern of possible disciplinary action may unnecessarily deter their desire to seek medical attention for themselves or others, the University has adopted an Expectation of Responsibility
+Because students’ concern of possible disciplinary action (such as being placed on Disciplinary Probation, Dismissal with Opportunity to Apply for Readmission, or Permanent Dismissal) may unnecessarily deter their desire to seek medical attention for themselves or others, the University has adopted an Expectation of Responsibility

 to remove barriers for students seeking medical attention in alcohol and drug-related incidents.
 This Expectation is intended to create an environment where students receive necessary medical attention and those involved are provided an opportunity to learn from the incident.